 |Home > Browse Our Collection > Computers > Comx World Operations Ltd > Comx PC1|

-This is the second model of the Comx 35, it has a better keyboard than the original, that had a simple chiclet one, and also added a joystick connection.
+This is the second model of the Comx 35.
+It has a better keyboard than the original which had a simple chiclet one, and also added a joystick connection.

 The computer was manufactured in Hong Kong by Comx World Operations Ltd, and was imported to The Netherlands, the UK, Sweden, New Zealand, Italy, Singapore, Turkey and China.

-It is one of only a small amount of machines to use the RCA 1802 processor, this was also used in some space probes, and for the time had some quite impressive specs.
-It had 32kB of RAM, of which 30 was available for programs, which with expansion could be 67kB, and a 16 kB ROM, it had 2 channels for sound, one of which was for tone generation, the other for special effects and white noise.
+It is one of only a small amount of machines to use the RCA 1802 processor.
+This was also used in some space probes, and for the time had some quite impressive specs.
+It had 32kB of RAM, of which 30 was available for programs, which could be expanded to 67kB, and a 16 kB ROM.
+It had 2 channels for sound, one of which was for tone generation, the other for special effects and white noise.
 The computer operating system is Comx BASIC 1.0.

 The video interface or ‘Vis’ is an interesting feature, as it detects whether to run the system in PAL or NTSC, the latter runs the processor fractionally faster.
 The default character set is only in upper case, and 6x9 in PAL or 6x8 in NTSC, while the display is 40 column.